-- 1 Install the same SQL Server version being used by the Master BES Server. - 2 Run the BES Server installer on each machine that you wish to configure as an additional BES Server.
-You should use the same domain administration that you used for the local SQL Server install (so you have sa authority). - 3 If you're extracting the server installer from the BES Installation Generator, select Production Deployment, and I want to install with an existing masthead.
+- 1. Install the same SQL Server version being used by the Master BES Server. - 2.
+Run the BES Server installer on each machine that you wish to configure as an additional BES Server.
+You should use the same domain administration that you used for the local SQL Server install (so you have sa authority). - 3.
+If you are extracting the server installer from the BES Installation Generator, select Production Deployment, and I want to install with an existing masthead.
 Specify the masthead.afxm file from the Master BES Server.
-Otherwise, use the Server install package from the BESInstallers folder on the Master BES Server. - 4 On the Select Database Replication page of the server installer, select Replicated Database. - 5 On the Select Database page, select Local Database to host the database on the server (typical for most applications).

-- 6 Proceed through the installer screens as usual until the installer gets to Configuring your new installation and prompts you with a Database Connection dialog box.
-Enter the hostname of your master server, and the credentials for an account that can log into the master server with DBO permissions on the BFEnterprise database. - 7 The Replication Servers window shows you the BES Server configuration for your current deployment.
+Otherwise, use the Server install package from the BESInstallers folder on the Master BES Server. - 4.
+On the Select Database Replication page of the server installer, select Replicated Database. - 5.
+On the Select Database page, select Local Database to host the database on the server (typical for most applications). - 6.
+Proceed through the installer screens as usual until the installer gets to Configuring your new installation and prompts you with a Database Connection dialog box.
+Enter the hostname of your master server, and the credentials for an account that can log into the master server with DBO permissions on the BFEnterprise database. - 7.
+The Replication Servers window shows you the BES Server configuration for your current deployment.
 By default, your newly installed BES Server should be configured to replicate directly from the master server every 5 minutes.
-You can adjust this as necessary. - 8 Use SQL Enterprise Manager (or SQL 2005 Management Studio) to create the same SQL Server login you created earlier on the Master BES Server with BFEnterprise as the default database and System Admin (sa) authority or the DBO role on the BFEnterprise and master databases.
+You can adjust this as necessary. - 8.
+For large installations, the initial database replication can take several minutes and may get interrupted.
+If you experience this problem, you can discuss it with your BigFix technical contact or read the KB article on UnInterrruptableReplicationSeconds at: http://support.bigfix.com/cgi-bin/kbdirect.pl - 9.
+Use SQL Enterprise Manager (or SQL 2005 Management Studio) to create the same SQL Server login you created earlier on the Master BES Server with BFEnterprise as the default database and System Admin (sa) authority or the DBO role on the BFEnterprise and master databases.